kety-folf/discord-bot-js/README.md

 ---

 # Setup
-1. `npm install` Note: This has only been tested on Windows.
+1. Run `update.bat`.
+This will automatically attempt to install all of the required files.
-2. create `config.json` in the same location as `index.js`.
+2. Create `config.json` in the same location as `index.js`.
 The `config.json` must contain the following:
 ```
 {
-    "token": "DISCORD_TOKEN_KEY",
+    "token": "DISCORD_TOKEN_KEY", // This is the token that is used to log in as the bot
-    "prefix": "PREFIX",
+    "prefix": "PREFIX", // This represents the prefix that the bot will listen to
-    "devId": "DEV_ID",
+    "devId": "DEV_ID", // This represents the Discord ID to be marked as a developer
-    "commandPath": "COMMAND_PATH",
+    "commandPath": "COMMAND_PATH", // This defines where the command files are stored
-    "debug": false
+    "debug": false // This  determines if specific things are to be logged on the console
 }
 ```